Position Title: Provincial Coordinator

 • Attend monthly All-collectives meetings to stay connected to the operations of the network

-• Hold regular office hours where Collective members can drop in and work with you if needed
+• Hold regular office hours where Collective members can drop in and work with you as needed

 Job Requirements